SafeWalk-Companion/safewalk/README.md

 ```
 3. Create a PR for every merge to main.
 At least one review by one of the code owner's is required to merge to main.
 4. All pipelines must run successfully for a PR to be merged.

+### Code Conventions

+This section will include code conventions.